mrconter1/problem-test/README.md

      If any z value is different, discard the loop, otherwise keep it
    ```

-6. I used AI to write a simple TypeScript script (`stairAnalyzer.ts`) that reads the stair JSON file and prints out the number of flat horizontal faces.
+6. I used AI to write a simple TypeScript script (`stairAnalyzer.ts`) that reads the stair JSON file and prints out the number of flat horizontal faces found per stair object and per solid.
+This modular approach will make it easier to build upon for the next steps in our analysis.

-7. I am intrigued to find that the stair models have the following counts of flat horizontal faces, 78, 67, and 80.
-From what I can count there should be much less more like one per stair step and then one more for the connecting platform.
-I look closer to on the 3d model and notice that the steps are not flat surfaces but actually is a cuboid.
-This means that I need to revise my approach a bit.
-Therefore the top rectangles of the vertical cuboids would also be flat horizontal faces.

-8.